top of page

 In the Fast 7 group to eliminate the occurrence of the number 1 and 2 qualifiers meeting in the semifinals and not the finals due to being on the same side of the ladder we will use a handwritten ladder that will swap the number 2 and 3 qualifier’s positions on the ladder so that number two will not be on the same side of the ladder as number 1.
 The ladders that will be subject to this change will include car counts of 9,18,19,21,36.

-Index Class Eliminator – I.C.E 10 classes separated by .50 second each.
-1/4-mile index racing with breakouts rules racing on .500 Pro-Tree: 9.50, 10.0, 10.50, 11.00, 11.50, 12.00, 12.50, 13.00, 13.50, 14.0 NO ELECTRONICS/GIZMO DEVICES.
-Throttle stops, and Delay boxes are PROHIBITED *Must be removed from vehicle* MSD Grid ARC Modules, Slew rate controllers, Stutter/Matty boxes, etc. PROHIBITED.
+Index Class Eliminator – I.C.E: 10 classes separated by .50 second each.
+1/4-mile index racing with breakouts rules racing on .500 Pro-Tree: 9.50, 10.00, 10.50, 11.00, 11.50, 12.00, 12.50, 13.00, 13.50, 14.0 NO ELECTRONICS/GIZMO DEVICES.
+Throttle stops, and Delay boxes are PROHIBITED Must be removed from vehicle MSD Grid ARC Modules, Slew rate controllers, Stutter/Matty boxes, etc. PROHIBITED.
 Trans Brake, Dual Line-locks are allowed as long as the wiring consists of a single continuous wire from the power source to the switch and single continuous wire from the switch to the transbrake or line-lock.

 C.U.B.E. – Can You Beat Everybody?
 After all the Index Classes have completed their eliminations and crowned their class champions, those new champs will then run for the title of overall ICE Champion.
 The Class Champions will have to dial the same index numbers that got them to the winner’s circle and will be laddered off the reaction times of their previous final rounds.
 Any bye-rounds are given to the best reaction time in the previous round.
 Entrants are allowed only one bye round per CUBE race.

-Classes SE/1 – 7.50 -11.49 seconds
+SE/1 – 7.50 -11.49 seconds

-SE/2 – 11.50-13.99 seconds SE/3 – 14.00 seconds and up All competitors in SE/1 at a minimum must have a roll bar, current SFI seatbelts, driver’s fire jacket (minimum spec 3.2A/1), and a full circumference driveshaft loop installed as per NHRA rule book.
-See 2025 NHRA Rule Book for additional requirements dependent on vehicle et/speed.
+All competitors in SE/1 at a minimum must have a roll bar, current SFI seatbelts, driver’s fire jacket (minimum spec 3.2A/1), and a full circumference driveshaft loop installed as per NHRA rule book.
+See 2026 NHRA Rule Book for additional requirements dependent on vehicle et/speed.

+T/E (SE/4) – Truck Eliminator 1/4-mile dial in Bracket Racing on a .500 Full Tree for all trucks and vans.
+One class, handicap bracket eliminations.
 NO ELECTRONICS/GIZMO DEVICES.
-Throttle stops, and Delay boxes are PROHIBITED *Must be removed from vehicle* MSD Grid ARC Modules, Slew rate controllers, Stutter/Matty boxes, etc. PROHIBITED.
+Throttle stops, and Delay boxes are PROHIBITED Must be removed from vehicle MSD Grid ARC Modules, Slew rate controllers, Stutter/Matty boxes, etc. PROHIBITED.
 All current NHRA rules apply.
 Must meet all rules for et & speeds run.
-T/E not for any vehicle driver combination in the current year’s or 2024 BIR Bracket Drag Racing Series points program.
+T/E not for any vehicle driver combination in the current year’s or 2025 BIR Bracket Drag Racing Series points program.

-Brainerd International Raceway is an NHRA sanctioned racetrack and follows the NHRA rulebook for guidelines and minimum standards for the construction and operation of vehicles used in competition.
+Brainerd International Raceway is an NHRA sanctioned racetrack and follows the NHRA rulebook for guidelines and minimum standards for the construction and operation of vehicles used in Competition.

-At BIR, all competitors are required to wear a helmet rated for motorsports competition, Snell 2015 or Snell 2020.
 Drivers and vehicles must meet all class requirements to be eligible to compete within that class.
 Vehicles running 9.99/6.39 or 135 mph and faster must have a current NHRA chassis certification.
 Drivers running 9.99/6.39 or 135 mph and faster must have current NHRA Competition Licenses and all required safety gear.

 BIR requires all cars running faster than 9.99 in the quarter mile, 6.39 in the 1/8th mile or 135 mph and faster to have a NHRA-accepted lower engine oil–retention device (diaper); A belly pan may used in lieu of a device attached to the engine.
 If a belly pan is used, it must extend from frame rail to frame rail and extend forward of the harmonic balancer and rearward to rear engine plate incorporating a minimum 2” lip on all sides.
 A non-flammable, oil-absorbent liner mandatory inside of retention device

 NOTE: BIR is an NHRA Member Track and will operate by NHRA requirements and specifications.
-For detailed safety and general guidelines, and racing requirements refer to the 2025 NHRA Rule Book.
+For detailed safety and general guidelines, and racing requirements refer to the 2026 NHRA Rule Book.

-A maximum of 525 Tech Cards will be sold for the Muscle Car Series Events.
+A maximum of 525 Tech Cards will be sold for the Kwik Trip Muscle Car Series Events.
 Racers will be limited to 1 tech card when 425 cards have been sold prior to 10am Saturday.
 At 11:00 am Saturday the remaining cards will be available for purchase.

 *** Racers limited to maximum 2 classes per car/driver combo ***